Thomas Sewell (neo-Nazi): Views

 Sewell is a neo-Nazi.
 Sewell has publicly stated that he is a “political soldier for the white race and Adolf Hitler is my leader”.
 He associates with other well-known neo-Nazis, including Neil Erikson who has also been a member of the UPF and the Lads Society.

 Sewell is known for his violent promotion of National Socialism.
-The organisations that he leads promote white supremacy and far-right politics.
+The organisations that he has led promote white supremacy and far-right politics.
 They echo White genocide myths, claiming that white Australians are being "denigrated, attacked and replaced with foreigners".
 A leaked manual from Sewell's groups revealed how their members manipulate social media and journalists to gain publicity, amplify messaging and help them recruit new members.
 Sewell also appeals to "marginalized, underemployed young Australians in the fringes of society".
 In the leaked material Sewell has outlined plans to create "Anglo-European" enclaves in Australian cities.
 Sewell's stated goal was to encourage the "speed and ferocity of the decay" of society and to help foment a "race war" by exploiting issues raised by politicians.
 In August 2024, it was reported that Sewell was leading a cell of the Active Club in South Australia known as Croweater.
 (Note: Croweater is a popular Australian demonym for South Australian people.)
 Active Clubs attempt to attract young men under the guise of "training in sport or physical combat and fraternity".
 Sewell was suspended from X in July 2024, but the Croweater page remains, featuring a photo of masked members carrying a banner reading "Australia for the white man".

 In an interview in 2019, Sewell was quoted as saying that he would see violence against minorities as an option "if the state continues its persecution of our people for wanting to preserve their culture and heritage".
 In a June 2024 podcast, Sewell falsely claimed that authorities in the United Kingdom had threatened to remove children from families because of their parent's political views.
 Sewell then said that he would commit acts of terrorism and encourage his followers to do likewise if the courts began ordering children to be removed from neo-Nazi parents.
 In the podcast, Sewell stated that "[w]e want a white Australia for our children so they have a home to live in in the future".
 When asked by ABC News if recommending violence was acceptable, he stated that "terrorising white Australians for their political beliefs" would result in an "irreversible chain of events".
 Kristy Campion, who studies Australian far-right extremism, stated that central to the NSN's worldview "is the belief that if they do not act, it will be their children who suffer".
 She stated that far-right terrorists have repeatedly justified violent acts on the basis of their children.

-In 2025, Sewell posted a video of Elon Musk's straight-arm salute describing it as a "Donald Trump White Power moment".
+In 2025, Sewell posted a video of Elon Musk's straight-arm salute, describing it as a "Donald Trump White Power moment".